tpan496/Horde/README.md

 ## Workshop Link
 https://steamcommunity.com/sharedfiles/filedetails/?id=2401598805
 ## Creating Config Addons
 Besides the client-side GUI configs, you can create lua config addons!
+This allows you to create multiple configurations easily.

 You config addons should stay in `garrrysmod/your-config/lua/custom/your-config.lua`, and have the following (example) format:
 ```
 CONFIG = {}
 CONFIG.name = "custom_config" -- YOU MUST NAME IT!
 Used for horde_external_lua_config.